-After my brothers got their own places and moved, I tried setting up a full-scale makeshift studio at my house.
-I realised it was do-able even though I was using a telephoto lens that required me to stand further away from the model.
-I learned new thing during every shoot and managed to improve the set up of my home studio.
+After my brothers got their own places and moved, I tried setting up a full-scale makeshift studio at my house at Tanjong Pagar.
+I realised it was do-able even though I was using a telephoto lens that required me to stand further away from the model to capture full-length shot.

 My makeshift home studio could accommodate two models for a duo shoot.
 Similar to most photography studios, the models couldn't be lying down in a straight line (that's awkward to pose for a shoot anyway) because the standard width of the backdrop was three metres.

 You'd be amazed over how a small place can be converted into a studio.
 I did spend two hours on average to get it up professionally - move furniture, sweep floor, set up backdrop system, flatten the creases and set up the lighting.
 I needed up to another two hours, depending on the amount of equipment, to keep everything in my exhausted body at a slower pace.